10 Close-Up Spots to Seek the Best View of Mt. Fuji (and how to get to them)

 How to get there: Take the Green Line of the Fujikyuko sightseeing bus from Kawaguchiko to Nenba Minshuku stop (37 minutes, leaves every 30 minutes).

 Lake Shoji (Shojiko): After doing lots of research, I decided to stay at Lake Shoji when I visited the Fuji region.
 It's the smallest of the five lakes, but offers what some say is the best view of Mt.
 Fuji.
-I chose it because it is remote but still connected by bus, has Murahamasou Minshuku, an incredible guesthouse with amazing food and super hospitable hosts, and of course for the Fuji view.
+I chose it because it is remote but still connected by bus, has Murahamasou Minshuku (see reviews), an incredible guesthouse with amazing food and super hospitable hosts, and of course for the Fuji view.

 How to get there: The local Fujikyu bus that runs all the way from Shin-Fuji Station to Kawaguchiko and Fujisan drives around Lake Shoji on the way, passing by four times per day, with a few more services per day that start at Lake Motosu.
 The blue line of the Fujikyuko sightseeing bus adds another four services per day.
 Get off at the Panorama Observatory stop for the Panorama Dai hike, Kodaki Fuji View stop for the western shore with Fuji views, and Shoji stop for Murahamasou Minshuku.
 It isn't far to walk between the stops.